Planning and Environmental Law

 Charles has continued to develop a practice with regards to the plan-making system following his pupillage.
-Recently, he advised on a challenge to the adoption of a local plan.
+He has experience issuing challenges to local plans under s.
+113 of the PCPA 2004.
 During his seat with Suzanne Ornsby QC, Charles assisted with a number of local plan examinations.
-This included advising on the legality of a sustainability appraisal, answering inspector's questions and providing a written opinion on the impact of the revised NPPF (2018) for the delivery and supply of housing.
+This included advising on the legality of a sustainability appraisal, answering inspector’s questions and providing a written opinion on the impact of the revised NPPF (2018) for the delivery and supply of housing.

 Compulsory Purchase and Compensation